JDLPIXEL/YT-Downloader/README.md

     * Uninstall file has been added.
     * Old menu has been removed.
     * Quality text has been removed.
+* v2.0
+    * Added better style with tkinter
+    * Added better buttons like the "Paste" or "Restart Programm" - Button
+    * Moved the "YouTube_Downloader.exe / by JDL_PIXEL" - Label to the top
+    * Added 720p-HD quality text.
+    * Link-field is now bigger.
+* v1.0
+    * The start...

 ## License